 Others have made recommendations to improve monitoring of state financed water quality improvement projects.
 The Natural Water Quality Committee (NWQC) was formed at the direction of the State Water Resources Control Board to define natural water quality based on a review of monitoring data in Areas of Special Biological Significance (ASBS).
 Some of their recommendations focused on monitoring of water quality improvement projects funded by Proposition 84 grants.
-The following is excerpted from the NWQC's Initial Recommendations for Monitoring ASBS Implementation Projects from Summation of Findings, 2006-2009.
+The following is excerpted from the NWQC's Initial Recommendations for Monitoring ASBS Implementation Projects.